How to Stop Inappropriate Laughter in Autism: A Step-by-Step Guide

 • Usually starts in early childhood

-• Maybe it is a sign of anxiety, discomfort, or sensory overload
+• It can be a sign of anxiety, discomfort or over-stimulation

-While the intention is not to eliminate laughter, the goal is to help autistic individuals laugh more appropriately in social settings.
-With compassion and consistency, inappropriate laughter can be reduced significantly.
+The aim is not to suppress the laughter but to teach autistic individuals how to laugh appropriately in social situations.
+With patience and empathy, inappropriate laughter can be significantly reduced.

 Step 1: Identify Triggers for Inappropriate Laughter